 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-CHASE Action Agenda Office of Planning Foster small and local business development; Activities may include facade improvements or funding to non-profits for business incubators or temporary maker space Housing Element - Office of Planning Expand the affordable housing stock while latest Comprehensive preserving locally and federally subsidized housing Plan stock; promote homeownership access through education and funding incentives for low and moderate-income households; integrate housing for residents with special needs, including seniors, disabled, homeless, persons living with HIV/AIDS, and ex-offenders Creative Economy Office of the Deputy Foster small and local business development.
-Strategy Mayor for Planning and Activities may include incentives for developers to Econ Dev build make/live spaces for use by creative individuals and organizations or non-profits to construct maker spaces/business incubators Vision Zero Department of Increase safety of pedestrian-oriented Transportation transportation options Washington 2050 - Metropolitan Washington Target affordable housing in regional activity Region forward Council of Governments centers with high quality transit is supported through the Consolidated Plan's sustainability goals Ward 5 Works Study Office of Planning Foster small and local business development through activities such as incentives for developers to build make/live spaces or non-profits to construct maker spaces/business incubators;improve access to increase the number of neighborhood amenities through activities such as landscape buffers or streetscape improvements Climate Adaptation Dept. of Energy and the Climate change plan identifies neighborhoods as Plan Environment well as specific community facilities and public housing properties that are vulnerable to climate change and recommends adaptation strategies to increase climate resilience;The plan ties directly to two goals in this document - to increase green building, sustainability, community resilience and 1, 3, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, to improve access to and increase the number of
+CHASE Action Agenda Office of Planning Foster small and local business development; Activities may include facade improvements or funding to non-profits for business incubators or temporary maker space Housing Element - Office of Planning Expand the affordable housing stock while latest Comprehensive preserving locally and federally subsidized Plan housing stock; promote homeownership access through education and funding incentives for low and moderate-income households; integrate housing for residents with special needs, including seniors, disabled, homeless, persons living with HIV/AIDS, and ex-offenders Creative Economy Office of the Deputy Foster small and local business development.
+Strategy Mayor for Planning and Activities may include incentives for developers Economic Development to build make/live spaces for use by creative individuals and organizations or non-profits to construct maker spaces/business incubators Vision Zero Department of Increase safety of pedestrian-oriented Transportation transportation options Washington 2050 - Metropolitan Washington Target affordable housing in regional activity Region forward Council of Governments centers with high quality transit is supported through the Consolidated Plan's sustainability goals Ward 5 Works Study Office of Planning Foster small and local business development through activities such as incentives for developers to build make/live spaces or non- profits to construct maker spaces/business incubators; improve access to increase the number of neighborhood amenities through activities such as landscape buffers or streetscape improvements

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Climate Adaptation Dept. of Energy and the Climate change plan identifies neighborhoods as Plan Environment well as specific community facilities and public housing properties that are vulnerable to climate change and recommends adaptation strategies to increase climate resilience.
+The plan ties directly to two goals in this document - to increase green building, sustainability, community resilience and to improve access to and increase the number of neighborhood facilities.